 (TKD), Dep. of Product Design (TKD) and the Research Centre CAIR, at the University of Agder

 (UiA).
-Project collaboration partners as University of Southampton, University of Washington, Dublin City University, and Maynooth University
+Project collaboration partners are University of Southampton, and University of Washington,

 With this grant and funding from TKD, the team will have funding for 4 PhD students that will work in a highly multi-disciplinary environment and focus on making a device that facilitates an optimized and personalized rehabilitation environment for amputates with lower limb.

 Background and knowledge needs: